pyrocko/pyrocko/doc/tutorials/gf_forward.rst

 In this example we create a :class:`~pyrocko.gf.seismosizer.RectangularSource` and compute the spatial static/geodetic displacement caused by that rupture.

-We will utilize :class:`~pyrocko.gf.seismosizer.LocalEngine`, :class:`~pyrocko.gf.targets.StaticTarget` and :class:`~pyrocko.gf.targets.SatelliteTarget` in this example.
+We will utilize :class:`~pyrocko.gf.seismosizer.LocalEngine`, :class:`~pyrocko.gf.targets.StaticTarget` and :class:`~pyrocko.gf.targets.SatelliteTarget`.

 .. figure:: ../_static/gf_static_displacement.png
     :align: center
     :alt: Static displacement from a strike-slip fault calculated through pyrocko

-    Synthetic surface displacement from a vertical strike-slip fault in east, north and vertical direction.
-Line-of-sight (LOS) as for Envisat satellite (Look Angle: 23., Heading:-76).
+    Synthetic surface displacement from a vertical strike-slip fault, with a N104W azimuth, in the Line-of-sight (LOS), east, north and vertical directions.
+LOS as for Envisat satellite (Look Angle: 23., Heading:-76).
 Positive motion toward the satellite.

 ::